aliivaezii/nyc-heat-risk-analysis/README.md

 ### Raw Landsat 8 Satellite Imagery

 The raw Landsat 8 Level-2 imagery is not included in the Zenodo archive due to its large size.
-This data is freely available from the USGS.
+This data is freely available from the USGS Earth Explorer portal: https://earthexplorer.usgs.gov/.
+Please refer to Table 4 in the manuscript for the specific acquisition dates.

-To acquire the raw satellite data:
-1. Go to the USGS Earth Explorer portal: https://earthexplorer.usgs.gov/
-2. Search for the Landsat 8 Collection 2 Level-2 scenes corresponding to the acquisition dates listed in Table 4 of the manuscript.

 ## How to Reproduce the Analysis

+The analysis consists of two main parts: (1) calculating the indicator weights using GAMS, and (2) generating the HRI maps using QGIS.

+### 1. Indicator Weight Calculation (GAMS)

+* **Prerequisites**: A working installation of GAMS.
+* **Execution**: Run the `fuzzy_ahp_weights.gms` file from the `/Code` directory using GAMS.
+This will replicate the weight calculation and consistency analysis presented in the manuscript.

+### 2. HRI Map Generation (QGIS)

-1.  **Download Data**:
-    * Download the Data archive from the Zenodo link provided above.
-    * Download the raw Landsat 8 scenes from USGS Earth Explorer.
+1.  **Download Data**: Download the necessary data archives from the Zenodo link provided above and the raw Landsat 8 scenes from USGS Earth Explorer.
-2.  **Set up QGIS**:
-    * Ensure you have a working installation of QGIS (version 3.16 or later is recommended).
+2.  **Set up QGIS**: Ensure you have a working installation of QGIS (version 3.16 or later is recommended).
-3.  **Import the Model**:
-    * Open the QGIS Graphical Modeler (Processing > Graphical Modeler) and import the `qgis_graphical_model_final.model3` file from this repository.
+3.  **Import the Model**: Open the QGIS Graphical Modeler (Processing > Graphical Modeler) and import the `qgis_graphical_model_final.model3` file.
-4.  **Run the Model**:
-    * Execute the model, providing the paths to the downloaded raw data when prompted by the model interface.
-    * The model will automatically generate all intermediate and final raster files.
+4.  **Run the Model**: Execute the model, providing the paths to the downloaded raw data when prompted.
+The model will automatically generate all required raster files.